ChristianBergler/ANIMAL-SPOT/README.md

 (see *EVALUATION* folder), similar to the training procedure (see section *Network Training*).
 Afterwards the *start_evaluation.py* script has to be executed on the corresponding operating system.

-A successful network evaluation example (annotation file in RAVEN format), utilizing a single prediction file as input, will be available soon!
+A successful network evaluation example (annotation file in RAVEN format), utilizing a single prediction file as input, is available as part of the above mentioned download link https://doi.org/10.17617/3.KQPPXF!

 ANIMAL-SPOT is monitoring, documenting and storing the entire training, validation, as well as the final testing procedure.
 It reports various machine learning metrics, such as accuracy, F1-score, recall,